 Start by slowly breathing in and out, making sure that your head is in a neutral position.
 Then inhale and exhale and turn your head to the right.
-Inhale and bring your head back to the centre, exhale and turn it to the left.
-Inhale and bring it back to the centre again.
+Inhale and bring your head back to the center, exhale and turn it to the left.
+Inhale and bring it back to the center again.
 Do this three times.

 From the same sitting position, inhale and exhale and bring your head up so that you are looking at the ceiling.
 Inhale and bring it down so your chin is at your chest.
 Repeat this two more times.

 Now inhale and exhale and tilt your head to the left.
-Inhale and bring it back to the centre, exhale and tilt it to the right.
+Inhale and bring it back to the center, exhale and tilt it to the right.
 Do this three times.

 From the same comfortable sitting position, inhale and bring your shoulders up and exhale and bring them down.
 Do this warmup three times.

 Next is a shoulder rotation to open up the chest and shoulders.
 Put your fingers on your shoulders, keeping your elbows down.
 Then inhale and lift your elbows forward and up, exhale and rotate them back and down.
 Repeat two times, for a total of three times.
 Then reverse and do it the opposite way, bringing your elbows from behind around and up on the inhale, and forward and down on the exhale.
 Also, do this three times.